daddyodevil/maximum-rectilinear-crossing-number-of-uniform-hypergraphs-springer-lncs/README.md

-# maximum-rectilinear-crossing-number-of-uniform-hypergraphs-springer-lncs
+# Maximum Rectilinear Crossing Number of Uniform Hypergraphs Springer - LNCS

-Maximum Rectilinear Crossing Number of Uniform Hypergraphs - Springer LNCS
+Source code and data sets for the paper.